 If you’re unfamiliar with Individualized Assessment or haven’t applied it in your organization so far, this post will give you a better overview of what’s involved, and how to set yourself up for success.

 Individualized Assessment at a Glance

 Whereas denying a job candidate an employment offer, a promotion to an existing employee or similar scenario is governed by the Adverse Action process under the Fair Credit Reporting Act (FCRA), Individualized Assessment grew out of title VII of the Civil Rights Act of 1964.
 Fair hiring laws at all levels, including federal, state, and municipal, may require it.

 Individualized Assessments happen in three basic phases:

-1. The employer informs the individual that they may be excluded because of past criminal conduct.
+1. The employer makes a preliminary decision and needs to go through the individualized assessment process.
+Then the employer informs the individual that they may be excluded because of past criminal conduct.

 2. The employer provides an opportunity to the individual to demonstrate that the exclusion does not properly apply to them.

 3. The employer considers whether the individual's additional information shows that the policy, as applied, is not job related and consistent with business necessity.